 Anyway, yesterday was the four year anniversary of the publication of Phase.
 Yep.
 It’s been that long.
 If you’re one of those readers who has asked me about the sequel, I promise that I should have news soon.
 Unfortunately (or fortunately if you realize I’d be terrible at it), I’m not in charge of the publishing process, so I have very little news I can share.
 But when I do, you better believe I will be sharing it here and a dozen other places. 😀

 In honor of the publication of my very first book, I have something to share.
-I wrote it around the time of the publication because my friend Pam asked me to and I’ve really loved this little scene every since.
 It doesn’t have a really specific place in the books, more of a stand alone moment somewhere after Phase.

 Also posted here.

 “I can’t handle it anymore,” Jules announced with a tossing of her Algebra 2 book.
 I jumped when it landed right in front of where I’d taken residence as I tried to remember which Charles was on throne during the Restoration period.

 “Handle what?”
 I asked as I stretched my arms and yawned.

 “Math.
 I hate math.”
 She slid off the bed and slipped off her shoes.
 “I’m going for a run.”
 She headed to the door and stopped before walking out.
 “Go on, he’s in the garage.”
 She rolled her eyes and left.
 I stood up and moved to the circular window to look out and watched as a streak of white faded into the bare trees.
 I wondered if we got enough snow, if she could disappear more easily.

 I looked at her open bedroom door, my cheeks heating already.